Where Does Stablecoin Yield Come From?

 Where Stablecoin Yield Comes From

-There are many strategies in DeFi, but most stablecoin yield comes from three places.
+There are many yield strategies in DeFi protocols, but most stablecoin yield comes from three places.

 1. Lending Protocols

-The most common source of stablecoin yield is onchain lending.
+The most common source of generated stablecoin yield is onchain lending.

 You deposit stablecoins into a shared pool on platforms like Aave, Compound, or Morpho.
 Borrowers come along, put up collateral, take out loans, and pay interest.

-How much you earn depends on borrowing demand:
+How much you earn depends on how much borrowing demand there is:

 - High demand = You earn more